matveynator/netchan/README.md

 Generics are used only for the typed public boundary. `reflect` is confined to the codec and is needed to build a schema for an arbitrary `T` and find directional channels in a struct.
-A type can control its format completely through `MarshalBinary` and `UnmarshalBinary`.

 ## Protective limits

-The v2 limits are not missing capabilities.
-They prevent an untrusted peer or a slow receiver from consuming memory without bound:
+The v2 limits prevent an untrusted peer or slow receiver from consuming memory without bound:

 - wire frames are limited to 16 MiB;
 - each value may contain up to 16 nested channels;